 Key Stage 3 Literacy Project

-We work intensively and collectively with schools and partners to systematically implement evidence-informed literacy interventions that are underpinned by high quality teacher professional development and a focussed process of change.
+We work collectively with schools and partners to systematically implement evidence-informed literacy interventions that are underpinned by high-quality teacher professional development and a focused process of change.

 The project aims to have positive, sustainable impact at both pupil and teacher level that will ultimately lead to enhanced GCSE attainment when the Key Stage 3 cohorts reach Y11, increasing the prospect of social mobility.

-In addition to the increase in pupil’s literacy levels at Key stage 3, the programme aims to evidence wider progress against the curriculum and subsequent uplift in the child’s attitude towards themselves and school.
+In addition to the increase in pupils’ literacy levels at Key Stage 3, the programme aims to evidence wider progress against the curriculum and subsequent uplifts in the child’s attitude to their own learning.

-The project aims to tackle a number of complex and cumulative issues relating to literacy including, but not limited to:
+The project aims to tackle a number of complex issues relating to literacy, including, but not limited to: